meffie/git-gerrit/README.rst

 ::

-    git gerrit-checkout          Fetch then checkout by gerrit number. git gerrit-cherry-pick       Cherry pick from upstream branch by gerrit number. git gerrit-fetch             Fetch by gerrit number.
+    git gerrit-checkout          Fetch then checkout by gerrit number. git gerrit-cherry-pick       Cherry pick from upstream branch by gerrit number to make a new gerrit. git gerrit-fetch             Fetch by gerrit number.
     git gerrit-help              List commands.
     git gerrit-install-hooks     Install git hooks to create gerrit change-ids.